Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 ![Slide01](Slide01.png)

-For this Research Data Commons work we are using the Arkisto Platform (introduced [at eResearch 2020](http://ptsefton.com/2020/11/23/Arkisto/index.html)).
+For this Research Data Commons work, we are using the Arkisto Platform (introduced [at eResearch 2020](http://ptsefton.com/2020/11/23/Arkisto/index.html)).

-Arkisto aims to secure the long term preservation of data independently of code and services - recognizing the ephemeral nature of software and platforms.
+Arkisto aims to secure the long-term preservation of data independently of code and services - recognizing the ephemeral nature of software and platforms.
-We know that sustaining software platforms can be hard and aim to make sure that important data assets are not locked up in database or hard-coded logic of some hard-to-maintain application.
+We know that sustaining software platforms can be hard and aim to make sure that important data assets are not locked up in a database or hard-coded logic of some hard-to-maintain application.

 We are using three key standards on this project …